 Another way to see Paris from London is to take a guided tour.

-I have used and recommend Premium Tours as the best provider of this service as you’ll get a guide who whisks you around the city and takes care of your transportation for you.
+I have used and recommend this company as the best provider of this service as you’ll get a guide who whisks you around the city and takes care of your transportation for you.

 Again, keep in mind that on a tour like this, you’re not lingering.